ing-bank/vscode-psl/README.md

 ### psl-lint

-This extension includes support for checking PSL code against common coding standards.
+This extension includes support for checking PSL against common coding standards.
 The setting `psl.lint` is by default set to `config`, meaning the linting module will activate upon finding a `psl-lint.json` configuration file.
-The format of the file is as follows:
+Here is a sample:

 ```
 {